funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Set the numbers of days between each retest of domains present into inactive-db.json.
 Configured
                                 value: 1
-        --debug               Switch the value of the debug mode.
-                                Configured value: False
         --directory-structure
                                 Generate the directory and files that are needed and which does not exist in the current directory.